-DMACC now offers RN to BSN 3+1 degree programs through its partnerships with Iowa Wesleyan and the University of Iowa.
+DMACC offers RN to BSN 3+1 degree programs through partnerships including the University of Iowa.
 DMACC nursing students can seamlessly finish their Bachelor of Science in Nursing (BSN) in only one year, either on campus or online, while continuing to work in central Iowa.
 Grads with a BSN will discover expanded career opportunities, higher pay potential, workplace rewards, and more.
 And they will be well-equipped to deliver excellent health care people need.

-Both Iowa Wesleyan and the University of Iowa accept all DMACC Nursing credits.
+The University of Iowa accepts all DMACC Nursing credits.
 DMACC is the first community college nursing program to implement Iowa Consortium for Advancing Nursing Education (ICANE) recommendations toward the BSN.

 University of Iowa